SaveBrewstock_logo

 A consumer cooperative is a business owned and operated by its members, who are also its consumers.
 In the case of the Brewstock cooperative, it is a business owned and operated by Brewstock's consumers and others who choose to invest in keeping a local business open.

-An ownership stake in the Brewstock Collective is $1,000.00, with the option to pay in full or over three months.
+An ownership stake in the Brewstock Collective is $1,000.00.

 Your commitment will help us estimate interest and begin negotiations for the business as soon as possible.